Forest School serves 430 students in grades Prekindergarten-4.

 - Source: National Center for Education Statistics (NCES), CT Dept. of Education

-Forest School's student population of 398 students has declined by 10% over five school years.
+Forest School's student population of 430 students has stayed relatively flat over five school years.

 (offers virtual instruction)